Pyromania: Causes

-Most studied cases of pyromania occur in children and teenagers.
-There is a range of causes, but an understanding of the different motives and actions of fire setters can provide a platform for prevention.
-Common causes of pyromania can be broken down into two main groups: individual and environmental.
-This includes the complex understanding of factors such as individual temperament, parental psychopathology, and possible neurochemical predispositions.
-Many studies have shown that patients with pyromania were in households without a father figure present.
+Most studied cases of pyromania occur in children and adolescents.
+There is a range of causes; common causes of pyromania can be categorized as environmental or individual.
+Pyromania may be influenced by factors such as individual temperament, parental psychopathology, and neurochemical predispositions.

 Environmental

-Environmental factors that may lead to pyromania include an event that the patient has experienced in the environment they live in.
-Environmental factors include neglect from parents and physical or emotional abuse in earlier life.
-Other causes include early experiences of watching adults or teenagers using fire inappropriately and lighting fires as a stress reliever.
-Experiences of boredom, or a lack of stimulation within the environment can also be an environmental factor which contributes to acts of pyromania.
+Environmental factors include neglect from parents and physical or emotional abuse in early life.
+Firesetters may have experienced a stressful life event, had early experiences of watching adults use fire inappropriately, or felt peer pressure from those who smoke or play with fire.
+Several studies have found that patients with pyromania were more often in households without a father figure present.
+Experiences of boredom or a lack of stimulation can also be a contributing factor.

 Individual

-Individual factors contributing to pyromania include emotions and intrinsic drives.
-One individual factor that could lead to pyromania is feelings of inadequacy, where the individual has the perception that they are not good enough.
-This factor is related to the environment in that the perception of inadequacy is derived from environmental events, however when this perception is internalised it becomes an individual factor.
+Individual factors contributing to pyromania include emotions and intrinsic drive.
+Feelings of inadequacy, where the individual has the perception that they are not good enough, may lead to firesetting.
+This factor is related to the environment in that the perception of inadequacy is derived from environmental events; however, when this perception is internalised it becomes an individual factor.
 Another factor contributing to pyromania is feelings of stress.
-This could be the buildup of stress over a duration of time or an isolated stressful event.
+This could be the accumulation of stress over a duration of time or an isolated stressful event.
 Patients with pyromania report urges, or intrinsic drives, to set fires.
-These fire setting drives can lead to feelings of tension or stress within the individual, and fire setting resolves this tension.
-Fire setting has also been shown to provide a ‘rush’ of physiological arousal for patients, which produces pleasure.
-This arousal acts as a positive reinforcer which perpetuates the behaviour and motivates its recurrence.
-While not always a cause of the initial fire setting behaviour itself, this tension, and ‘rush’, acts as a cause of pyromania once the initial behaviour has been performed because it drives the same behaviour in the future.
+These firesetting desires can lead to feelings of tension or stress within the individual, and firesetting resolves this tension.
+Firesetting has also been found to provide a "rush" of physiological arousal for patients, producing pleasure.
+While not always a cause of the initial firesetting behaviour, this arousal may act as a positive reinforcement which perpetuates the behaviour and motivates its recurrence.